Lesson 1 of6

 SUMMARY

 The book opens with the announcement of the Day of the Lord, which is characterized as a day of massive, even total, destruction.
 It is a day that reverses creation; humans, animals, birds, and the whole world will be swept away (1:2-3; 17-18).
-Officials (1:8), persons of means (1:13), and other subgroups are mentioned, but the chapter does not limit the devastation to specific groups within Judah.
-A possibility of being protected through the destruction is mentioned at the start of chapter 2, but it is not promised.
+Officials (1:8), people of means (1:13), and other subgroups are mentioned, but the chapter does not limit the devastation to specific groups within Judah.
+A possibility of being protected through the destruction is mentioned at the start of chapter 2 (2:1-3), but it is not promised.
 The bulk of chapter 2 contains oracles against nations and shifts to destruction outside of Judah.
 Chapter 3 returns to Judah.
-Threats against Judah are intermingled with references to a surviving remnant that is cleansed of their deceit.
-They will speak purely and are enjoined to rejoice and sing in concert with God’s own rejoicing over them as restored people.
+Threats against Judah and its capital city, Jerusalem, are intermingled with references to a surviving remnant (3:12-13).
+They will rejoice and sing in concert with God’s own rejoicing over them as restored people.

 SO WHAT?